 - Homework assignments must represent your own-and only your own-work.
 You should not collaborate or share answers with other students.
 That said, the homework assignments for this course are designed to test and challenge your understanding of the material, so every student, no matter how strong your math or stats background, is likely to need some help at some point.
-When that happens, please drop by our office hours, or email a TA or Prof. Fox-Glassman to set up another time to meet and talk through your questions. - Show your work!
-You will receive more of your points for using a correct method, as opposed to coming to a correct answer.
+When that happens, please drop by our office hours, or email a TA or Prof. Fox-Glassman to set up another time to meet and talk through your questions.
+You are encouraged to come to us to clarify what each problem is asking, check in on whether your method of solving it is on the right track, and ask for help when you're stuck. - Show your work!
+You will receive most of your points for using a correct method, as opposed to coming to a correct answer.
 This means that making a silly math error early on-or basing your hypothesis test on a shaky assumption-needn't cause you to lose all points for a question, even if that error makes your final answer wrong.
 It also means that you will not receive full points for a correct answer if the TAs cannot see how you arrived at it.
 Similarly, TAs can only give you points for work that they can read, so write legibly. - Homework is due at the beginning of class.
 Points will be deducted per day past the due date of the assignment, which will always be at 11:40am (when our class starts).
 If you have not finished your homework before class, the late penalty will be the same if you hand it in during or directly after class as if you turn it in any time before 11:40am the next day.
-That means that if you haven't been able to finish a homework assignment before class starts, there's no benefit to working on it during class rather than paying attention to the new material-we would rather you gain the full benefit of class, and then finish your homework later in the day. - Homework is due in hard copy, stapled, with your name on each page.
-It's your responsibility to make sure your entire assignment is stapled and can be traced back to you.
-Electronic submissions will not be accepted unless pre-approved by your TA.
+That means that if you haven't been able to finish a homework assignment before class starts, there's no benefit to working on it during class rather than paying attention to the new material-we would rather you gain the full benefit of class, and then finish your homework later in the day. - Homework is due via Gradescope.
+Please make sure you leave time to tag your supporting work each question in Gradescope so that the TAs can find it when grading.
+Assignments that do not tag the answer/work for each question in Gradescope will lose points.